By COGwriter

 Many practices based upon laws and statutes in the Old Testament were observed by early Christians and still are observed by true Christians today.

-However as the New Testament clearly states, Jesus' sacrifice does atone for our sins, hence we no longer need animal sacrifices nor the Levitical priesthood nor its related practices or civil matters.
-And that was what was "done away".
+However as the New Testament clearly states, Jesus' sacrifice does atone for our sins, hence we no longer need animal sacrifices nor the Levitical priesthood nor its related practices or physical governmental matters.
+And that, the penalty for violating the law, was what was "done away."
 The Levitical priesthood has been changed.
 And Jesus' kingdom is not of this world.

 Christians truly are under the new covenant.